-Supporting the Procurement of Local Funds Overseas through the Standby Letter of Credit Program
+Supporting the procurement of local funds overseas through the Standby Letter of Credit Program

-The SME Unit has commenced its operation of the Standby Letter of Credit Program from FY2012 and has built business partnerships with overseas financial institutions.
+The SME Unit commenced its operation of the Standby Letter of Credit Program from FY2012 and supports efficient capital procurement overseas.
 In addition, we work in collaboration with domestic regional financial institutions to allow more SMEs to make use of this program.